Committed to Inclusion for all Students

 Children grow at their own pace.
 Some skip developmental milestones and advance earlier while others move slowly towards mastering essential life skills.
 The inclusion team creates a Behaviour Intervention Plan in collaboration with all personnel responsible for the child’s development including the parents and any external specialist providers to support the child with all the non-academic (Behavioural, Emotional, Developmental and Social) needs.

 Parents are vital to the progress of a student and in partnership with the school; as such communication is continuous.
 TSPS has regular parent consultations, both individual and group, parent meetings, and a comprehensive reporting cycle.
 Parents are encouraged to work collaboratively with the school community to remove social barriers.

 Inclusion Support Team

-TSPS has a whole school community approach which is led by an Inclusion Support Team which comprises the Principal, Head of Inclusion, Senior Leader, Inclusion Governor, Counsellor Learning Support Teachers, Student and a parent.
+TSPS has a whole school community approach which is led by an Inclusion Support Team which comprises the Principal, Head of Inclusion, Senior Leader, Inclusion Governor, Counsellor, Learning Support Teachers and a student and parent representative.

 If you are the parent of a student with any additional needs, or who may be having barriers to learning please do contact the Head of Inclusion directly.
 Contact details are below.

 Head of Inclusion

 Federal Law 2006 (29) – http://d4.fajridemo.com/esnad/federal-law-no-29-of-2006-concerning-the-rights-of-people-with-special-needs/